About My Art

-As for my day job, I’m a technical writer in the finance industry and I’m also adjunct writing faculty for Indiana University.
+By day, I’m a technical writer in the finance industry and by night I’m adjunct faculty for Indiana University.
 In short, nonfiction writing has been my bread and butter for decades, so I achieved part of my childhood dream of becoming a writer.

 My original plan, though, was to be an international correspondent.
-As a 16-year-old foreign exchange student with a love of all things Ernest Hemingway, I was drawn to new adventures, new places, new people – and those experiences still fuel my writing and travels today.
+As a 16-year-old foreign exchange student with a love of all things Ernest Hemingway, I was drawn to new adventures, new places, new people – and those experiences still fuel my writing, art, and travels today.

 As a career, however, that plan never materialized.
 Instead, my entire career has centered on technical, nonfiction writing.
 I only began thinking of myself as a creative writer about a decade ago when I realized I wasn’t using my writing skills as I originally planned.
 I started blogging and freelancing and that led me to more creative outlets.
 It was only a matter of time before I figured I should take a stab at fiction and, finally, a novel-length work which became SOME ASSEMBLY REQUIRED.

-Now, if you’ll excuse me, I need to get back to my keyboard.
+Now, if you’ll excuse me, I need to get back to creating.
 It’s calling to me….

 Getting friendly with the locals in the Pizza San Marco